 Below are some resources to learn more about international parental child abduction to/and within Japan and the crisis of international parental child abduction.
 Links to any services offered are for informational purposes only.

 Uniting organizations to work passionately to end international parental kidnapping of children through advocacy and public policy reform.
-Our visions is world where children are safe from international kidnapping by a parent.
+Our vision is a world where children are safe from international kidnapping by a parent.

 The Coalition To End International Parental Child Abduction is: